 In retrospect, I think the implementation of His plan for my journey actually began about eleven years ago.
 That was about the time my boss asked me to take over the scheduling responsibilities for our department.
-I laughed then, too, because doing the scheduling meant using the computer and, at the time, I couldn’t even turn one on and off without a great deal of trepidation.
+I laughed then, too, because doing the scheduling meant using the computer and at the time, I couldn’t even turn one on and off without a great deal of trepidation.
 However, not being one to let a challenge go unmet, I agreed to give it a try.
-It wasn’t too long afterward that I discovered the computer training classes regularly offered by our IT department—so I signed up.
-And wouldn’t you know it—the more classes I took, the more of them I wanted to take.
-And then, I took the most wonderful class of them all—the Word table-making class—and yowzers!—all of a sudden, the clouds parted, the skies cleared, and a whole new world of technical possibilities opened up before me!
+It wasn’t too long afterward that I discovered that there were computer training classes being offered by our IT department—so I signed up.
+Wouldn’t you know it—the more classes I took, the more of them I wanted to take.
+And then I took the most wonderful class of them all—the Word table-making class—and yowzers!—all of a sudden, the clouds parted, the skies cleared, and a whole new world of technical possibilities opened up before me!

 If you find yourself stuck in life, Peter Furler is here with “All in Your Head,” a little something to help get you moving.

 Judy this is amazing!!!
 You are an awesome writer; so easy to understand and get ‘caught up in’ as your eloquent use of the English language simply flows……….May the Lord Bless you Richly with your endevours, faithful and obedient servant……Love Sheila xoxox